bayesimpact/representative-population-generator/models/README.md

 A further advantage of this algorithm is the sequential selection of points: once some number _K_ of representative points are chosen, each initial segment of size _k_ for _k < K_ can be taken as a selection of _k_ representative population points.
 This means that a single calculation with a high value of _K_ is sufficient to provide users with sets of representative population points of all smaller sizes.

+The implementation allows users to specify alternative stopping rules based on the value of the objective function.
+Given a fixed distance (in miles), once all input points are within this distance of their nearest selected point, the model will stop selecting new points.
+This feature allows the model to select only a few representative population points in the situation when selecting additional points has diminishing returns.
+This is especially valuable for the performance of downstream applications, as points will not be needlessly generated in regions of high density.

+The implementation selects the first point as the nearest input point to the population-weighted center of mass.
+This ensures that the algorithm is fully deterministic, in contrast to other implementations using a random initial point.
+This feature is especially helpful when the number of points for the region is small; e.g., when using a relatively large distance cutoff as described above.

 For an illustration of the algorithm applied to the application's underlying data, see [this IPython notebook](./data_analysis/notebooks/Farthest%20First%20Traversal.ipynb).

 ### Next Steps

-__Defining Alternative Halting Rules__.
-The implementation of the algorithm has a single pre-defined halting rule: stop once _k_ points have been selected.
-For dense regions, there will be diminishing returns to selecting more points.
-Knowing when to stop early can save computation time, especially for downstream applications using the results of the algorithm.
-These rules could take the following forms:

--  Based on the value of the objective function: Stop once all input points are within a fixed distance of the nearest selected point.
-- Based on the delta of the objective function: Stop once the objective function has reached a plateau and is unlikely to decrease more as new points are chosen.
+__Apply Methods from Supervised Learning__.
+We can treat the problem of representative population points as a supervised problem and use standard cross-validation techniques to evaluate the algorithm's expected performance on unseen data.
+This would help to account for the uncertainty inherent in the source data.

 __Account for Population Density__.
 The current algorithm doesn't take population information into account when selected the next point, but such information is present in the source data.
 A weighted version of the algorithm could more accurately reflect where people live _on average_.
 Care must be taken to ensure that the modified algorithm does not systematically ignore points in regions of low population density.

-__Explore Alternative Methods for Selecting the First Point__.
-At present, the first point is chosen randomly.
-While this may sound less-than-ideal, the typical use case involves generating sufficiently many points for the initial conditions not to matter.
-However, for use cases that depend on using small values of _k_, choosing the initial point in a more deliberate manner could have a substantial impact.

-__Apply Methods from Supervised Learning__.
-We can treat the problem of representative population points as a supervised problem and use standard cross-validation techniques to evaluate the algorithm's expected performance on unseen data.
-This would help to account for the uncertainty inherent in the source data.

 ## Data Sources